May 23

 - 1997 - James Lee Byars, American modern artist specializing in installation sculpture and in performance art. (b.
 1932)

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "May 23" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "May 23" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.